elehcimd/metacash/README.md

 * Explore transactions with an interactive web dashboard and as data frames for for deep dives
 * Manipulate transactions safely with *transaction frames*

+## Project status

+* Used extensively by author
+* Documentation needs improvement
+* Contributions welcome! see *Contributing* section

 ## Screenshots

 ### Selecting target period